The read-a-book-a-week challenge continues with Glen Barrera’s Assassin Who Couldn’t Dance.

 Good guy?
 Bad guy?
 It’s really that simple, and really that captivating.
 It is a face-paced yarn that’s definitely a satisfying page-tuner.
 It has it all: mystery, suspense, intrigue, and a satisfying ending.

 The Assassin Who Couldn’t Dance, by Glen Barrera

 Available in ebook and paperback — just click.

 Check in every week for Book Review Wednesday.
 I’m reading and reviewing a book a week throughout 2018.
 Join me.
 Authors, if you have a book you would like reviewed, send me an email at email@example.com.

 Joseph Mark Brewer writes the Shig Sato mysteries.
-Mix up some Lieutenant Columbo and Kurt Wallander and you have is an interesting new character in Shig Sato and a thrilling new series set in the heart of Tokyo.
-Click for your copy of The Gangster’s Son, The Thief’s Mistake, Traitors & Lies, or Cat’s Meow.
-And check out Shig’s Readers Club to get a free copy of Tokyo Summer, the exciting Shig Sato prequel that tells the story of the events that led up to The Gangster’s Son.
+Mix up some Lieutenant Columbo and Kurt Wallander and you have an interesting character in Sato and a thrilling new series set in the heart of Tokyo.
+And click here for your copy of The Gangster’s Son, The Thief’s Mistake, Traitors & Lies, or Cat’s Meow at a special discount you’ll find only at this site.
+To get the latest Shig Sato news and previews, check out Shig’s Readers Club — you’ll get a free copy of Tokyo Summer, the exciting Shig Sato prequel that tells the story of the events that led up to The Gangster’s Son.
+No obligation.
+Shig insists.